 Don’t change your partner – Accept them

 It’s natural for you to want the best for your partner.
 Growing together, changing and maturing, and striving to reach your potential are healthy goals for all couples.
-But, there is a vast difference between encouraging your spouse to be their best self and trying to change who they are completely.
+But, there is a vast difference between encouraging your spouse to be their best self and trying to completely change who they are.